albokhitan/-Disaster-Response-Pipeline-Project/README.md

 			- classifier.pkl: classification model pickle file

 ## Instructions <a name="instructions"></a>
-To execute the app follow the instructions:
+To execute the web application follow the instructions:
 1. To set up database and model: run the following commands in the project's root directory.

     - Execute ETL pipeline pthon code for cleaning data then storing it into sqllite database